dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 Reservoir start storage is taken from the [data portal](https://www.usbr.gov/lc/region/g4000/hourly/mead-elv.html) (USBR, 2021c).
 Text in Column D lists the date.
+Figure 1 shows Lake Mead storage over time (Solid black line).

+![A graph of water and water conservation Description automatically generated with medium confidence](media/6b1c8702d79a4c42d582bec134c4d9c1.png)

+**Figure 1.
+Lake Mead Storage (solid black line), Water Conservation (ICS) Account Balances (light blue fill), and anticipated lake volume absent the water conservation program (dashed red line).
+The conservation program kept Lake Mead level above elevation 1,020 feet (5.9 million acre-feet) during low lake levels in 2022.**

 ### (iii) Protection elevation

 The Reclamation user decides the Lake Mead elevation to protect against further drawdown.
-An elevation of 1,020 feet was defined in the Lower Basin Drought Contingency Plan (USBR, 2019).
+An elevation of 1,020 feet was defined in the Lower Basin Drought Contingency Plan (Figure 1, dark blue fill labeled Protect)(USBR, 2019).
 More recently there has been discussion to lower the protect elevation to 1,000 feet (Buschatzke et al., 2024).
 The Lake Mead Water Bank maintains the protection elevation because the Reclamation user is always assigned a share of inflow that exactly equals the account’s share of evaporation.
 The protection volume is calculated from the Elevation-Area-Volume curve for Lake Mead.
 See worksheet *Mead-Elevation-Area*.

 ### (iv) Storage above Protect Zone

-This storage value is the Reservoir start storage (Cell C19) minus the Protection volume (Cell C20).
+This storage value is the Reservoir start storage (Cell C19) minus the Protection volume (Cell C20)(Figure 1, light and medium blue fills labeled Water Conservation Accounts and Public Pool).
 The Storage above the Protect Zone represents the active storage that can be assigned to user accounts (see Row 35).

 ### (v) Water Conservation Program (ICS) Total Balance.

-This entry is the sum of all existing water conservation program account balances.
+This entry is the sum of all existing water conservation program account balances (Figure 1, light blue fill).
 These balances are also referred to as the Intentionally Created Surplus (ICS) account balances and are reported at (USBR, 2021b).
+Figure 2 shows Water Conservation Account balances over time for the three Lower Basin states.
 Reclamation typically publishes values in Spring for the prior calendar year.
-Figure 1 shows a compilation of the individual and total account balances over time.
-Mexico’s water conservation account balance is not shown in the Figure.
+Note, Mexico’s water conservation account balance is not shown in Figure 2.

 ![A graph of different colored bars Description automatically generated with medium confidence](media/fb068f98d855c3c2aad9423fce82b26c.png)

-**Figure 1.
+**Figure 2.
 Lake Mead Water Conservation (ICS) Account balances over time**

 ### **(vi) Remaining Storage above the Protect and ICS Balances**

-This storage is calculated as the Lake Mead storage above the protection zone (Cell C21) minus the total water conservation program balances (Cell C21).
-This storage represents additional storage that may be allocated to the Lower Basin states or other users (see Step 3 Split storage in Row 35.
+This storage is calculated as the Lake Mead storage above the protection zone (Cell C21) minus the total water conservation program balances (Cell C21; Blue Public pool in Figure 2).
+This storage represents additional storage that may be allocated to the Lower Basin states or other users (see Step 3 Split storage in Row 35).

 # Step 2.
 Specify Lake Mead Inflow